 Bat removal from a church in Thomaston Georgia

 Droppings and rub marks are signs of a bat problem

 Bat in a Attic in Pike County, Georgia

 Bats can't get back in after bat-proofing job

 Homeless bats after being sealed out of a house

 Bats are sealed out of an attic in Roberta

-Bat entry hole in a house in Macon
+Bat guano in the attic of a house